lfrei/kafka-training/iot.md

 * Kafka Streams Stateless Operations: https://kafka.apache.org/32/documentation/streams/developer-guide/dsl-api.html#stateless-transformations

-### Exercise 1: Calculate the average value for a sensor over a 1min time frame
+### Exercise 1: Write alerts for high measurement values to a new topic

 Goals:

+* Understand Stateless Operations in Kafka Streams
+* Learn how to write to Output topics

+Exercise:

+* Use the template [Exercise1Stream.java](uc-iot/kafka-stream/src/main/java/com/zuehlke/training/kafka/iot/stream/Exercise1Stream.java) to implement a stream
+* Filter by key to only get sensor values
+* Filter by values to only keep the sensor measurement of the top 20%
+* Write messages to output topic

+Hints:

+* Have a look at the [Avro Schema](uc-iot/kafka-stream/src/main/resources/avro/values.avsc)
+* Check the configured max values of the sensor.
+The default is 1 Mio

+Links:

-* Learn about different Kafka Steams Operations
+* Kafka Streams Stateless Operations: https://kafka.apache.org/32/documentation/streams/developer-guide/dsl-api.html#stateless-transformations
+* Writing Streams back to kafka: https://kafka.apache.org/32/documentation/streams/developer-guide/dsl-api.html#writing-streams-back-to-kafka

+Strech Goal:

+* Do the same for motors that are in the `error` state.
+You can do this in the same stream (checkout the `branch` Operation) or in a new stream.

+### Exercise 2: Calculate the average value for a sensor over a 1min time frame

+Goals:

 * Understand Stateful Operations in Kafka Streams
 * Unterstand Windowing in Kafka Streams

 Exercise:

-* Use the template [Exercise1Stream.java](uc-iot/kafka-stream/src/main/java/com/zuehlke/training/kafka/iot/stream/Exercise1Stream.java) to implement a stream
+* Use the template [Exercise2Stream.java](uc-iot/kafka-stream/src/main/java/com/zuehlke/training/kafka/iot/stream/Exercise2Stream.java) to implement a stream
-* Filter for Measurements with numeric values only
+* Filter by key to only get sensor values
 * Group messages for the same sensor (= key)
-* Perform a windowed aggreagation with a timeframe of 1min
+* Perform a windowed aggregation with a timeframe of 1min
 * Use reduce to build the average of two messages
 * Write the result to a new Kafka Topic